FranciscoMoretti/chat-app/README.md

-# AI Chat App - Talk with your assistants like
+# AI Chat App - Talk with your assistants

 <!-- TODO: Write readme -->